- Admissions & Aid

 Patton’s book, “Religion of the Gods: Ritual, Paradox, and Reflexivity,” received the award for excellence in religion for analytical-descriptive studies.

 The awards recognize new scholarly publications that make significant contributions to the study of religion and honor books of distinctive originality, intelligence, creativity, and importance that affect decisively how religion is examined, understood, and interpreted.

 The awards will be presented at the AAR annual meeting in Atlanta on Oct.
 31.

-For more information, visit the AAR award website.
+For more information, read the AAR announcement.